BrunoKaiser/IDIV/programms/html_Tree/readme_html_Tree.txt

 This Html file contains a localStorage data base in which trees are stored to be shown in the browser.
 It is possible to search for trees containing a search text or having a root beginning with the search text.

-10. simple_fengari_tree.html
+10. fengari scripts

-This Html file contains a tree that has functionalities from javascript.
+These Html files contain a tree that has functionalities from javascript.
 It is dynamically build from a Lua script execute via fengari.
 Fengari is a modul that can be downloaded on the internet sites https://github.com/fengari-lua/fengari.io.
 The file fengari-web.js is needed to be imported as a modul to execute Lua in the Html file.

+10.1 simple_fengari_tree.html

+This file contains a simple tree with mark functionalities with nodes as Hyperlinks.

+11. simple_fengari_DB_tree_link.html

+This file contains a simple NoSQL data base as a Lua table of trees with mark functionalities with nodes as Hyperlinks.